collins-kiprotich/portfolio/README.md

 -Portfolio setup for mobile.
--This projects demonstrates the behaviour of a website page and how it responds to different screen sizes
+-This projects demonstrates the behaviour of a website page and how it responds to different screen sizes -Contains two sections; projects list and about myself.

 ## Built With